 However, as tax laws differ substantively from country to country, it is worth seeking advice from a competent tax adviser in all locations your business operates.
 Tax is always one of many big issues for all businesses so don’t take this lightly.

 IP Rights When Running An International Business

 Intellectual property rights usually are assigned in each country you have applied.
-This means that if you have your company name trade mark registered in one state, protection will be afforded only in this jurisdiction.
-Same premise is valid for patents.
-In practice the consequences of this regime are that in order to have your IP rights protected, you should apply for such protection in any country you are seeking it.
+This means that if you have your company name trademark registered in one state, protection will be afforded only in this jurisdiction.
+The same premise is valid for patents.
+In practice, the consequences of this regime are that in order to have your IP rights protected, you should apply for such protection in any country you are seeking it.